AI in creative agencies

 The creative industry is undergoing a seismic shift.
 With AI tools like ChatGPT, Midjourney, Canva, and Wix promising instant design solutions, many businesses are asking: do we still need creative agencies, brand strategists, or web designers?
-If an algorithm can whip up a logo, write a homepage, or generate a content plan in seconds, what’s the role of human-led creative services?

 At Embark, we don’t see this as a threat, we see it as a turning point.
 AI is changing the “how” of creativity, but it will never replace the “why.”
-Let’s break down what AI can (and can’t) do and why conscious, strategic creativity is more valuable than ever.
+Let’s break down what AI can (and can’t) do, and why conscious, strategic creativity is more valuable than ever.

 1. The AI Boom in Design: A Game-Changer or a Gimmick?